zagortenay333/cronomix/README.md

 ---

-### Lock Screen
+### Lock Screen Warning :bangbang:

-:bangbang: **Note that all gnome-shell extensions get disabled in the lock screen**.
+**All gnome-shell extensions get disabled in the lock screen so alarms, timer and others stuff will not work.**.

-Alarms, stopwatch and other timers won't work when the screen is locked.

 ---